dotnet/designs/accepted/2022/enable-512-vectors.md

 Broadly speaking, we can break the implementation of 512-bit vectors and `VectorMask` into the following components:

+0. Enable VM recogniztion and tracking of the AVX-512 ISAs

 1. Enable EVEX encoding for Vector128/Vector256 in the xarch emitter.

 2. Extend register support for additional 16 registers